Netanyahu Calls For New Golan Heights Settlement Named After Trump For His ‘Historic Decision’

 “I’m here on the beautiful Golan Heights.
 All Israelis were deeply moved when President Trump made his historic decision to recognize Israel’s sovereignty over the Golan Heights.
 Therefore after the Passover holiday I intend to bring to the government a resolution calling for a new community on the Golan Heights named after President Donald J. Trump.”

-Last month, Trump formally recognized Israel’s sovereignty over Golan Heights, which the Jewish state captured from Syria in the 1967 Mideast War.
+Last month, Trump formally recognized Israel’s sovereignty over the Golan Heights, which the Jewish state captured from Syria in the 1967 Mideast War.
 According to NBC News, the move was a break from U.S. policy and years of precedent — which some suggest is further evidence of Trump aiding Netanyahu’s militaristic tendencies.

 “After 52 years it is time for the United States to fully recognize Israel’s Sovereignty over the Golan Heights, which is of critical strategic and security importance to the State of Israel and Regional Stability!”
 Trump tweeted.

-Netanyahu tweeted his appreciation minutes later thanking Trump for the recognition, which he claims comes at a time when Iran is attempting to “use Syria as a platform to destroy Israel.”
+Netanyahu tweeted his appreciation minutes later, thanking Trump for the recognition, which he claims comes at a time when Iran is attempting to “use Syria as a platform to destroy Israel.”

 Israel to name new town on Golan after Trump – Israeli Prime Minister Netanyahu pic.twitter.com/QvdpJeuaBf